 Where the Contracting Party does not provide Euronext with an amended Order Form within 3 (three) months of a change in its CFD Use and/or CFD White Label Services, Euronext may in case of over-licensing, assume the invoiced CFD Use Fees to be accepted by the Contracting Party and charge and/or retain any of the Fees paid.

+If the Contracting Party can and will provide (auditable) records/proof of the number of Active Users (as defined below) on Euronext’s request, including during an Audit, the Contracting Party will pay the CFD Use Fees based on the number of Active Users.
+For the purpose of this paragraph an Active User is defined as a User who during a particular month at one time held a position in an instrument where the value or price is calculated based on Real-Time Data and constitutes an Original Created Work.
+If a User has multiple accounts the Contracting Party is allowed to net these accounts with regard to the CFD Use Fees, if it can be demonstrated that the account belongs to the same User.
+A Contracting Party needs to take into account all active accounts for CFD Use Fees if this is not the case.

 Operational Use of the Information

 The Contracting Party and its Affiliates are entitled to engage in the Operational Use of the Information.